 If you find that the bear is staying close but not moving, slowly start to back away.
-Keep stepping to the side so you can keep your eyes on the animal at all times, but walk away from it at a steady pace.
-The goal is to get away as quickly and safely as possible, while keeping your eyes on the bear at all times.
+Continue to step to the side so you can keep your eyes on the animal at all times, but walk away from it at a steady pace.
+The goal is to get away as quickly and safely as possible, while keeping constantly keeping the bear in sight.

 Survive an Attack

 While it is rare, bear attacks do happen from time to time.
 If a bear does charge you it is important to remain as calm as possible and take action to help protect yourself.
 What exactly that action is depends on the species of bear that you've encountered.
 In North America, the two most common types of bear that you'll come across in the backcountry are brown bears and black bears.
 While it may not seem all that easy to tell them apart at first glance, there are some tell-tale signs that can let you know exactly what your'e dealing with.

 When identifying the type of bear you've spotted the color isn't the determining factor despite the name of the two species.
 Black bears can be brown and vice versa.
-That said however, there are some other physical characteristics can help you to tell them apart.
+That said however, there are some other physical characteristics that can help you to tell them apart.
 For starters, black bears are smaller in stature and have smaller claws as well, while brown bears – also known as grizzlies – are much larger, have a distinct hump on their backs just behind the neck, and have much bigger paws and claws.

 Knowing the species of bear will determine exactly how you react to an attack.
 If it is a black bear, the best course of action is to try to escape, but if that isn't possible you should fight back.
 If the bear gets close, strike it in the nose and face with your fists, a stick, rocks, or just about anything else you can get your hands on.
 Black bears don't tend to be aggressive, so when you fight back it is likely to drive it away.